Rolls-Royce Dawn: Rolls-Royce Dawn Landspeed Edition

 Unveiled online alongside the Rolls-Royce Wraith Landspeed in June 2021, the Landspeed Edition is a limited version of the Dawn Black Badge made to pay homage to captain George E.T.
 Eyston.

-The Interior bears new features such as the Eyston's OBE, Military Cross and Chevalier de la Légion and some features of the exterior are coloured yellow.
+The interior has new features such as the Eyston's OBE, Military Cross and Chevalier de la Légion, while some parts of the exterior are coloured yellow.

 Rolls-Royce Dawn Silver Bullet

-The Rolls-Royce Dawn Silver Bullet is a special edition of the Rolls-Royce Dawn built on the basis of the roadsters of the 1920s.
+The Rolls-Royce Dawn Silver Bullet is a special edition of the Rolls-Royce Dawn inspired by the roadsters of the 1920s.

-The exterior and interior designs are inspired by classic open top cars and has a newly redesigned convertible roof that drops down in 22 seconds.
+The exterior and interior designs are inspired by classic open top cars, and it has a newly redesigned convertible roof that drops down in 22 seconds.
 The interior features new retro-styled applications.

-The production is limited to only 50 cars worldwide.
+Production is limited to only 50 cars worldwide.

 Special editions by car tuners

 Mansory Dawn

-The Mansory Dawn is a car modified by the German car modification firm Mansory based on the Rolls-Royce Dawn.
+The Mansory Dawn is a modified version of the Dawn by the German tuner Mansory.

 The car features a new lower bodywork scheme and a new rim system.
 The car's interior has new leather applied seats and the interior has been customised using polished aluminium, carbon fibre, burl wood or highly polished piano lacquer surfaces.